-When was it? — October 2010 — and I was one of a small group of students, made to tramp out into the October night.
-There were twenty of us in all, perhaps, and we were newly enrolled on a writing course.
+When was it? — October 2010 — and I was one of a small group of students tramped out into a damp October night.
+There were twenty of us, perhaps, and we were newly enrolled on a writing course.

 We each had a slip of paper, on which we’d been ask to note down the one thing we swore never to write about.
-We stood in a small huddle and shuffled a bit.
-Someone struck a match, and we watched our pieces of paper burn briefly and make very little smoke.
+We stood in a small huddle and shuffled, waiting our turn.
+Someone struck a match.
+We watched our pieces of paper burn in sombre silence.

-The worst if it was not that the past had been forced onto me in a moment’s reckless teaching, but that I – as meek and compliant a student as it was possible to be – had written this ghastly thing down, and then set fire to it.
+The worst of it was not that the past had been forced onto me, but that I had written this thing down and then had set fire to it.

-Afterwards, I didn’t feel free, or liberated, or ready to write.
-I felt like a louse, and what I’d just done, a betrayal.
+Afterwards, I didn’t feel free of it, or ready to write.
+I felt I had capitulated.

 I think this goes to the heart of what it is to write.
 Writing comes from the writer.
-A writer is the work, the work is the writer – as arcane, peculiar, or mundane as it may be – I cannot see how the two can be separated.
+A writer is the work, the work is the writer – as arcane or mundane as that may be – I cannot see how the two can be separated.
 By this, I do not mean that all writing is memoir.
 I write fiction.
-But this motley collection of neurons that is me, tap tap tapping word after word after word, has had a life, and all of it brings me to this moment of writing – to now.
+But this motley collection of thoughts and experiences that is me, tap tap tapping word after word after word, has had a life.
+All of it brings me to the moment of writing – to now.

-Can I, should I, slough away the most difficult parts?
-I don’t think I have it in me to write about what was on that slip of paper, but that is quite different to stating I will not.
+Can I, should I, slough away (- silence? -) the most difficult parts?
+Why?
+Perhaps I don’t have it in me to write about what was on that slip of paper but that is quite different to stating I will not.
 What is silence in this context, other than defeat?